Mbewu/ds_code_challenge/README.md

 This repository contains all the scripts and instructions to run the scripts that constitute my (James Mbewu) submission to the Data Engineer portion of the [City of Cape Town - Data Science Unit Code Challenge](https://github.com/cityofcapetown/ds_code_challenge).
 This is required as a skills assessment used for shortlisting for positions in the City of Cape Town's Data Science Unit.

 Code has primarily been written in R and reports will be in R Markdown.
+The code was developed in Unix Ubuntu 20.04.2 LTS and RStudio Version 1.4.1106.

 The Code Challenge for Data Engineers consists of 4 tasks, which have been attempted and reported on here: